GHesericsu/cloudStay-PhotoGallery/README.md

 ## Scalability

+By using 8 AWS servers with Nginx load balancer,

 The back-end system is able to handle a throughput of ~700 request per second with <10ms latency and <1% error rate.

 ![](https://i.imgur.com/zYFIdZF.png)